 Should we treat Metatarsus Adductus ?

-Alm1ost 4,2.1 00001 0 b,abies arre born in USA e,

-ach year.
-About 3.2'%

-of them ,ar1e born with MTA ( widhe p1rospec tiv1 e study 1 ).
-2/3 of tlhem are ,affected in botlh feet with various severity.
-We may estimate that 1.35000 babie.s are born with MTA every ye,ar in LIn it e1 d Stat1es.
+Nearly 4,2.1 00,001 0 b,abies arre born annually in the United States.
+Approximately 3.2% of them are born with metatarsus adductus (MTA) ( wide p1rospec tiv1 e study 1 ).
+Two thirds of these babies are affected bilaterally, with various severity.
+We may therefore estimate that 1.35,000 babie.s are born with MTA every ye,ar in the US.

-M1 A is the most common foot deformity in newborn.
-Most articles do not differentiate between the prevalence of clubfoot and ma and mention the number of 1 2 per thousand live births which is the prevalence of clubfoot and is very far from the prevalence of ma.

-,big number of these babies are not diagnosed properly in their first months of their life and they remain out of required follow up in the most important period of their life for t · e atment of resistant or severe cases of MTA.
-Any cas1e of MTA should be refe rred to

-orthopoedi,atricians 1 or pa, ediatric physiothe rapi.st torr ,accurate follow
+MMTA is the most common foot deformity in newborns.
+Most authors do not differentiate between the prevalence of clubfoot and MTA, and mention a value of one-two per thousand live births, which is the prevalence of clubfoot, and is very far from the prevalence of MTA.
+A significant number of these babies are not diagnosed properly in the first months of life, and they miss out on the required follow-up during the most important period of their life for the treatment of resistant or severe cases of MTA.
+Any case of MTA should be refe rred to orthopaedi,atricians 1 or pa, ediatric physiothe rapi.sts torr ,accurate follow-up and appropriate therapy.

-up or treatment accord,ingly.

-There is no doubt that if the infant care providers were aware of the se·vere rumours of missing MTA cases and losing the opportunity to effectively treat the problem in their first year o their Iife , we would not ha·ve to deal with the significant number of neglected and complicated resistant cases that som1etimes require .surgica l intervention on baby1s feet.
-There is incon1 clusiv1e evidence on the long

-term effect of met,atarsns adductus on the adtdt toot [15].
-S1om1e authors
+There is no doubt that if the infant care providers were aware of the potentially se·vere ramifications of missing MTA cases, and losing the opportunity to effectively treat the problem in the first year of Iife , we would not ha·ve to deal with the significant number of neglected and complicated resistant cases that sometimes require .surgical intervention.
+There is inconclusive evidence regarding the long-term effect of met,atarsus adductus on the adult toot [15].

-propose that if metatarsus adductus p1ersists into adulth1 ood it can lead to the d1evel1opment of hallux va]gus, skewfoot or hammer toes, intoeing, increase1 d medial tibial torsi1 on, fifth metatarsal stress fractures, diffi1 culty fitting into sho1 es and can contribute to increased falling or tri.ppin,g later in lite [7, 12 , 16,17,18].
-There is wide consensus that early treatment of MTA is essential for successful results and treatment js advised ·to be started before the age of 91 months.
-The sweeping 1conclu sion that most cases of MA manage on their own is very far from the clinical reality and is considered a compromising and unreasonable conclusion.
-The natural history an1 d p,rogno.sis of MTA dep1ends on s1everity of the deformity and sh1 ould be documente1 d and classified f1or every ca.se of the IMTA in the first visit .Guidance and education of The staff caring for maternity and new born nursery· rooms
+Some authors propose that if metatarsus adductus persists into adulthood, it can lead to the development of of hallux valgus, skewfoot or hammer toes, in-toeing, increased medial tibial torsi1 on, fifth metatarsal stress fractures, difficulty fitting into sho1 es, and can contribute to increased falling or trippin,g later in life [7, 12 , 16,17,18].
+There is widespread consensus that early treatment of MTA is essential for successful results and treatment is advised ·to commence prior to nine months of age.
+The sweeping conclu sion that most cases of MTA manage on their own is very far from the clinical reality, and is considered a compromising and unreasonable conclusion.
+The natural history and p,rogno.sis of MTA depends on the severity of the deformity, and sh1 ould be documente1 d and classified for each MTA case during the initial consultation.
+Guidance and education of the staff in the maternity ward and newborn nursery, ie. Paediatricians, nurses and other caregivers, seems essential, so that they be trained to identify this most common deformity in infants’ feet.

-mainly, paediatricians, and other baby caregivers .seem essential

-for identifying this most common deformity in infant's legs.

-Docum1 entation should include ,als1 0 the 1rotation deformity of le1 g and
+Documentation should also include any 1rotation deformity of the lower extremity, any in-toeing or pigeon toe cases.

-·thigh bones 1 C1 ontribute d with in toe, ing 9or pigeon toe cases.

 MTA has three forms: